Readers Question: Hi! Can you explain why floating exchange rates reduce the risks of currency speculation? What are those risks? Thank you very much!

-Currency speculation is when investors feel the exchange rate is wrongly valued and so buy/sell currency in the hope of making profit.
+Currency speculation is when investors feel the exchange rate is wrongly valued and so buy/sell currency in the hope of making a profit.
 For example, if a currency is pegged at a certain level, if investors believed the currency was overvalued, they would start selling their reserves – putting downward pressure on the price.

-A fixed exchange rate means government try to keep the value of an exchange rate within certain bands e.g. fixing the £ between DM 2.85 and $2.95
+A fixed exchange rate means the government try to keep the value of an exchange rate within certain bands e.g. fixing the £ between DM 2.85 and $2.95

 If the currency started to go below this ‘target value’, the UK government would intervene to protect the falling value of the Pound Sterling.
 They could increase interest rates and/or buy sterling with foreign currency reserves.